nlukic97/nlukic97/README.md

 ---

 ## Organizer of JavaScript meetups
-I organize regular JavaScript meetups as a co-organizer for BelgradeJS - a community which contributes the JavaScript ecosystem by organizing meetups with guest speakers.
+I organize regular JavaScript meetups as a co-organizer for BelgradeJS - an organization which contributes the JavaScript ecosystem by hosting meetups with guest speakers.

 <img src="./images/image_meetup_2.png" alt="belgradejs javascript meetup belgrade" style="max-width: 100%; width: 500px;">